jaimeblair/Bio313/README.md

 makeblastdb -in contigs.fasta -dbtype nucl -out contigs_db
 ```

-## BLAST the 16S sequence against your contig database.
+## BLAST the 16S sequence against your contig database

 As I mentioned BLAST has many options, too many to review here.
 Typically you will want to specify at least four options.
 The first is your query sequence, the sequence we are trying to locate in our assembly.
 Next is the 'db,' this is our database we just created from our assembly.
 Third is the name of the output file, use something informative.
 And finally we specify the output format.
 There are many options but the most common is output format '6' which is a simple tab delimited file.
 This output format is often the one required by external programs and is completely customizable.
 You can specify what sorts of columns you want to provide, default is 'qaccver saccver pident length mismatch gapopen qstart qend sstart send evalue bitscore.'
 This is usually good enough but all these details can be seen in the help menu.